 E-mail or letter

-Invitation to SIAMS 2018 in Moutier
+“Invitation to SIAMS 2018 in Moutier”

 Subject: invitation to SIAMS 2018 in Moutier

 Dear customer

 From April 17th – 20nd, 2018, Moutier (Bernese Jura, Switzerland) will be transformed into the world capital of micro and precision engineering.
 However, although the fair has continually increased, it is still easy to take in and allows us to optimally present ourselves in a hospitable and friendly ambiance.